 Reward cost is the most variable line item in any loyalty program and, at scale, typically the largest single expense.
 Every point a member earns creates a future financial obligation that realises when they redeem.
 Getting the math right before you set your earn rate is one of the most consequential decisions in program design, and it is the one most often left to assumptions rather than calculation.

 A sustainable reward rate for most programs sits between 1 and 3 percent of member spend.
 Once a program's reward rate crosses 5 percent, it begins to function more like a discount scheme than a loyalty program.
-That distinction matters commercially and strategically: you are no longer driving loyalty, you are subsidizing purchase behavior that would probably have occurred anyway.
+That distinction matters commercially and strategically: you are no longer driving loyalty, you are subsidising purchase behaviour that would probably have occurred anyway.

 Breakage (the portion of earned points that members never redeem) reduces actual reward liability.
 In retail loyalty programs, breakage rates typically run at 20 to 30 percent, meaning a meaningful share of issued points will expire or go unclaimed.
 This is not a free pass to over-issue.
 High breakage tends to signal poor earn-and-redemption design rather than a financial windfall, and holding points records beyond their stated expiry creates a data retention compliance concern that a DPC audit will surface.

-Fulfillment is the cost of delivering a reward once a member has earned the right to it.
-The economics differ significantly between digital and physical delivery, and that difference has a direct impact on how your reward catalog should be designed.
+Fulfilment is the cost of delivering a reward once a member has earned the right to it.
+The economics differ significantly between digital and physical delivery, and that difference has a direct impact on how your reward catalogue should be designed.

-Digital fulfillment covers gift cards, cashback, promo codes, and third-party vouchers.
+Digital fulfilment covers gift cards, cashback, promo codes, and third-party vouchers.
 Delivery is near-instant, there is no warehousing overhead, and per-unit cost scales predictably.
 The primary cost is the face value of the reward plus the provider's aggregation margin.
-For programs built primarily around digital rewards, fulfillment is the most straightforward cost to model.
+For programs built primarily around digital rewards, fulfilment is the most straightforward cost to model.

-Volume is the critical variable in fulfillment economics.
+Volume is the critical variable in fulfilment economics.
 A program delivering 500 physical redemptions per month faces very different per-unit costs than one delivering 5,000 or 50,000.
-Per-unit costs and operational complexity both change at scale, which is why any fulfillment quote is only reliable when it is built against a realistic volume assumption rather than a hypothetical one.
+Per-unit costs and operational complexity both change at scale, which is why any fulfilment quote is only reliable when it is built against a realistic volume assumption rather than a hypothetical one.

 For Irish brands at mid-market scale, the question is not usually whether to build a full in-house loyalty team but whether to run management alongside existing marketing resource or engage a specialist.
 The decision turns on how central the program is to retention strategy and how much platform knowledge it requires.